JanssenProject/jans/jans-cedarling/bindings/cedarling_wasm/js/docs/maintainer.md

 initialization functions and generated types; the handwritten code adds only portable WebAssembly loading for `init` and `initFromArchiveBytes`.

 Callable JavaScript APIs use camelCase, including `jsonString()`.
-Generated request JSON, bootstrap-property keys, result/data fields, and serialization retain their canonical snake_case forms. `initWasm`, `initSync`, and `free()` remain public generated APIs for compatibility and explicit resource control.
+Bootstrap properties retain uppercase `CEDARLING_*` keys; request JSON, result/data fields, and serialization retain their generated names and shapes.
+The automatic entries' `initWasm` and `initSync` are initialization adapters;
+`free()` remains available on generated instances.

 Use only package export-map paths in consumers: the root, `./edge`, `./manual`, and `./wasm`.
 Files below `dist/` are package implementation details.